Dutch Steam merchant

 |Cargo||8045 tons of general cargo, including wool, cotton, oilseeds and hides|

-At 19.08 hours on 28 Aug, 1942, U-566 fired a spread of thee torpedoes at the convoy SL-119 west-northwest of Lisbon, heard three detonations and sinking noises and claimed two steamers sunk.
+At 19.08 hours on 28 August 1942, U-566 fired a spread of three torpedoes at the convoy SL-119 west-northwest of Lisbon, heard three detonations and sinking noises and claimed two steamers sunk.
 The ships hit were Zuiderkerk and City of Cardiff.

-The Zuiderkerk was hit by a torpedo in the port bow and stopped to examine the damage.
+The Zuiderkerk (Master Doekele de Boer) was hit by a torpedo in the port bow and stopped to examine the damage.
 She then managed to regain contact with the convoy, but the flooding of the forward holds forced the 56 crew members and twelve passengers to abandon ship in the early morning on 29 August.
-HMS Erne (U 03) then scuttled the ship with depth charges, while HMS Leith (L 36) picked up the survivors.
+HMS Erne (U 03) (LtCdr E.D.J.
+Abbot, RN) then scuttled the ship with depth charges, while HMS Leith (L 36) (LtCdr E.C.
+Hulton, RN) picked up the survivors.

 If you can help us with any additional information on this vessel then please contact us.